-At first sight this statement appears too strong.
+These quotations are from an address by John R. Mott.
+At first sight the closing statement appears too strong.
 But think a moment, what such a revelation implies.

 It means the deep conviction that the only way to maintain and carry out the surrender to Christ and the Holy Spirit, is by meeting God very definitely at the commencement of each day, and receiving from Himself the grace needed for a walk in holy obedience.